Tournament Rules

 5. Boats & Equipment

-- Boats must be seaworthy and comply with all safety laws.
+- All registered vessels must be seaworthy and comply with all safety laws.

 - All required safety gear must be onboard.